a327ex/SNKRX/devlog.md

 Spending a lot of time balancing the game.
 The end game is pretty hectic and I need to make sure that it's reachable at NG+~7+.
 Basically just playing the game a lot, changing things that are too strong weak, then playing more and seeing if it's better.

+# Week 12-13 - 03-17/05/21

+These 2 last weeks have been a lot of playtesting and just taking care of details.
+But now it's finally over.
+I finally finished this game and I'm fairly happy with how it turned out.
+I'll write more about it in a separate blog post, I don't really have the energy to write much now.